LifewayIT/corinth-code-challenge/README.md

 You will get bonus points if...

+* A decent understanding of React is demonstrated
-* Basic react.js understanding is demonstrated...
+* A decent understanding of Next.js is demonstrated
-* A basic "gateway" api is created to consolidate and proxy calls to SWAPI...
+* A basic "gateway" api is created to consolidate and proxy calls to SWAPI
-* You add cool and creative features not included in the spec...
+* You add cool and creative features not included in the spec

 ---